softlayer/softlayer-python/docs/dev/cli.rst

 Aborting execution
 ------------------

 When a confirmation fails, you probably want to stop execution and give a non-zero exit code.
-To do that, raise a `SoftLayer.CLI.exceptions.CLIAbort` exception with the message for the user as the first parameter.
+To do that, raise a `softlayer.cli.exceptions.CLIAbort` exception with the message for the user as the first parameter.
 This will prevent any further execution and properly return the right error code.

 ::